aammeloot/hdcon-python-examples/black_friday.md

+# Black Friday

+## Instructions
+You sell 4 products of your choice with a different price each.
+Offer 5 choices in the menu: choices 1 – 4 are to buy the products Choice 5 is to quit and display the total price and a discount of 50%.
+Menu must repeat itself until 5 is selected and input needs to be validated.

+## Pseudo code

 * Global variable: total, float, set to 0
 * Global variable: choice, integer, initialise to 0
 * Loop While choice is different from 5